POETRY & PILGRIMAGE

 Well, Ray let out a roar of laughter and said,

-“You slippery little eel, Dave,
+“You slippery little eel, Dave!

-I have to give it to you: You’re one hell of a joker –
+You’re one hell of a joker –

 Or maybe you’ve become one of those whacky-backy smokers